FritzTheCat9/FreakFightsFan/README.md

 - Request CorrelationId visible on frontend page with error (user can give error correlationId to admin and ask for help)
 - Blazor logging
 - Fix bug with validation on create / update fight modal
-- Blazor select theme for user (stored in database)
 - Api Health Checks
 - Fight Types (MMA, BOXING, K1, ...)
 - Fight Result (KO, TKO, ...)